robseb/socfpgaPlatformGenerator/README.md

 4. **Generate a binary FPGA configuration file**

-    The next Python methode allows to generate a FPGA binary configuration file ( *RAW Binary file (.rbf) with Passsive Parallel x8*) incase inside the "*u-boot*" configuration file was selected to write the FPGA configuration durring boot.
+    The next Python method allows to generate a FPGA binary configuration file ( *RAW Binary file (.rbf) with Passive Parallel x8*) in case inside the "*u-boot*" configuration file was selected to write the FPGA configuration during boot.
     ````python
     #
-    # @brief Create a FPGA configuration file for configure the FPGA during boot in case this
+    # @brief Create a FPGA configuration file for configuring the FPGA during boot in case this
     #        feature was selected inside the u-boot script
-    # @param copy_file             Only copy and rename a existing rbf file
+    # @param copy_file             Only copy and rename an existing rbf file
     # @pram  dir2copy              Directory with the rbf file to copy
     # @return                      success
     #
     def GenerateBootFPGAconf(self,copy_file=False,dir2copy=''):
     ````

-5. **Unzip the *rootfs* archvie file**
+5. **Unzip the *rootfs* archive file**

-    To unzip the "*rootfs.tar.gz* archive file use following methode.
-After the execution it is enabled to change the entire partitions and the root file system.
+    To unzip the "*rootfs.tar.gz* archive file use the following method.
+After the execution it is enabled to change each partition and the root file system.

     ````python
     #
-    # @brief Scan every Partition folder and unpackage all archive files such as the rootfs
+    # @brief Scan every Partition folder and un-package all archive files such as the rootfs
     # @return                      success
     #
     def ScanUnpackagePartitions(self):